LemmyNet/rfcs/0000-plugins.md

 Lemmy will have to add hooks for specific actions, which can then be used by plugins.
 In general there are two types of hooks: before an action is written to the database, so it can be rejected or altered.
 And after it is written to the database, mainly for different types of notifications.

+Data is passed to plugins using the existing structs linked below, serialized to JSON.

 For the initial implementation, the following hooks will be available:

 ### Before writing to Database